chuahou/badfont/README.md

 Download the font from the Releases page and... well, install it the way it works for your system.
 If on Linux, usually `cp badfont.ttf ~/.fonts` works.

+## Workflow

+This font was made by writing on a piece of paper that was then scanned, before tracing in GIMP using a tablet.
+The resultant traces (seen in `traces/*.png` were imported into FontForge and autotraced using potrace.

+**NOTE**: I swear my handwriting isn't usually this bad, it's the flawed workflow that makes it look this bad.
+Really...

 ## Disclaimer

 Has errors.
 Does not have many characters.
 Is inconsistent.
 Don't use it.